joeterlecki/werkstation/README.md

 7. NVIM config for lsp's, formatter, linters, and tree sitter
 8. OH-my-zsh config with plugins
 9. replace lightdm with sddm and install catppuccin mocha theme
-10. I tried to replace grub 2.2 memu with catpuccin theme but seems like fedora 41 is wierd with grub menus
+10. I tried to replace grub 2.2 memu with catpuccin theme but seems like fedora 41 is weird with grub menus
+11. Install davinci resolve and configure conflicted packages, additional codes need added too